 Therefore, if you want maximum protection and encrypts traffic of browser, and other apps alike, consider downloading the Android app from Google Play instead.

-The best security protocol for Chromebook depends upon your needs.
+The best security protocol for Chromebooks depends upon your needs.
 For example, some protocols offer the best security and encryption, but it may cause a drop in connection speeds.
-Similarly, some protocols offer speed, but compromise slightly on security.
+Similarly, some protocols offer speed but compromise slightly on security.

 OpenVPN and WireGuard are leading protocols in the VPN industry that offer a great balance between security and speed, making it best for gaming and streaming alike.
 You can learn more about this in our best VPN protocols guide.